 Xi meets Serbian president

+Chinese President Xi Jinping meets with Serbian President Aleksandar Vucic at the Great Hall of the People in Beijing, capital of China, Oct.
+17, 2023.
+Aleksandar Vucic is in Beijing to attend the third Belt and Road Forum for International Cooperation.
+(Xinhua/Yan Yan)

 BEIJING, Oct.
-17 (Xinhua) -- Chinese President Xi Jinping met with Serbian President Aleksandar Vucic on Tuesday in Beijing.
+17 (Xinhua) -- Chinese President Xi Jinping on Tuesday met with Serbian President Aleksandar Vucic, who is in Beijing to attend the third Belt and Road Forum for International Cooperation.

+Calling Serbia "an ironclad friend" of China, Xi said the bilateral relations have withstood changes in the international landscape over recent years and are an exemplar of friendly relations between China and European countries.

+Bilateral cooperation in areas such as infrastructure and production capacity has yielded fruitful results, and the depth, breadth, quality and efficiency of practical cooperation have been continuously improving, Xi said.

 Photos